 A low health and safety score may be attributed to factors such as subpar air quality and the unavailability of certain health-related facilities like hospitals, clinics, doctors and pharmacies.

-Using data and statistics Harriman has received a livability score of 59/100.
-This score is ranked in the 36th percentile when compared to all other cities.
-This is a poor rating when compared to the average of other places in the country.
-Based on the scores for each individual category, Harriman has been rewarded with high marks for housing (A+).
-There are some categories that Harriman does not rank well for, including: amenities (F), education (F) and employment (F).
-It might be worth taking a closer look to figure out why.
+Harriman has a livability score of 61/100 and is ranked #218 in Tennessee and #16,397 in the USA.
+Based on the scores for each individual category, Harriman has been rewarded with high marks for crime (A) and housing (A+).
+Unfortunately for Harriman, there are some categories for which it does not rank well, this includes: amenities (F), education (F) and employment (F).